Leonardo-Boss/suckless-site/suckless.org/sucks/systemd/index.md

 Please add all the links you can find!
 Generations after us have to know how to not do software and system development!
-See the [wiki instructions](//suckless.org/wiki) in how to contribute to this page.
+See the [wiki instructions](//suckless.org/wiki) on how to contribute to this page.

 The Never Ending Part